 This workshop can be added to your conference registration for a discounted rate of $150.

 "Readers, be warned: you are about to fall in love.
 Tracy writes, "Good math teaching begins with us."
 With those six words, she invites you on a journey through this most magnificent book of stories and portraits…This book turns on its head the common misconception of mathematics as a black–and-white discipline and of being good at math as entailing ease, speed, and correctness.
 You will find it full of color, possibility, puzzles, and delight…Let yourself be drawn in.” -Elham Kazemi, Professor, math education, University of Washington

-The Conference Agenda, with a detailed listing of Concurrent and General Sessions, will be released in Fall 2017.
+The Conference Agenda, with a detailed listing of Concurrent and General Sessions, is now available!.
 Registered attendees will receive access to sign up for sessions and create a personalized schedule in early January.
 Concurrent sessions are filled on a first-come, first-serve basis by sign-up priority.